gpstar81/GPStar-proton-pack/BARGRAPH.md

 ### Inverted Bargraph Sequences

-If your bargraph is inverted or upside down, you can either flip it physically in the wand, or you can set enabled or disable the:
+If your bargraph is inverted or upside down, you can either flip it physically in the wand, or you can comment/uncomment the:

 **#define GPSTAR&nbsp;INVERT&nbsp;BARGRAPH**